To Change Corporate Culture, Change Behaviors

 Remove Barriers to Cultural Change

-Make sure that the desired new behaviors are not sabotaged or limited by any people, processes or systems.
+Make sure that the desired new behaviors are not sabotaged or limited by any people, organizational structures, processes, or systems.
 If, for instance, you want the workplace to reflect more collaboration, do not reward employees who hoard information or resources.
 Be ready and willing to adjust anything that conflicts with the changes you need.

 The Bottom Line

-To learn more about how to change behaviors to change corporate culture, download The 3 Levels of Culture to Pay Attention To
+To learn more about how to change behaviors to change corporate culture, download The 3 Levels of Culture that Matter Most to Get Right